NieneB/InternshipReport/index.md

 Further reference about the field names in Drenthe can be found in the book *“Van Jeruzalem tot Ezelakker, Levende veldnamenatlas van de Drentse Aa”*.
 (Spek et al., 2009)

 The datasets contain in total 1747 polygons with a field-name.
-Projection Rd new.
+Projection RDNew.
 EPSG28992

 This results in the following coverage of field names: